V4Fire/Client/src/core/theme-manager/system-theme-extractor/README.md

 ## Usage

-By default, the engine for the web is supported.
+By default, engines for client-side browser or SSR are supported.

-The engine needs to be passed to the `themeManager` constructor.
+You must pass the engine to the themeManager constructor.

 ```ts
 import themeManagerFactory, { SystemThemeExtractorWeb } from 'core/theme-manager';